Copyright © 2023 Sked social. All rights reserved.

 Are you a famous brand that’s likely to have copycats around?
 Are there fake Instagram accounts trying to pose as your brand?

 You can identify in your bio that your account is “official”.
-Louis Vuitton’s Instagram bio merely puts that into account and it comes with a verified badge to prove their identity.
+Louis Vuitton’s Instagram bio merely puts that into account and alongside the verified badge, it proves their identity compared to the .

-If this needs to change, you’ll have to pick another category in your Facebook page’s settings.
+If this needs to change, you’ll have to pick another category in your Facebook Page settings.